Ring Spotlight Cam full review

 So, does the Ring Spotlight Cam have what it takes to be one of the best smart security cameras on the market?
 Find out in our review.

-You can pick up the battery-powered Ring Spotlight Cam for £199 in the UK, or $199 in the US.
-It’s available directly from Ring, but also from the likes of Amazon, Argos and Best Buy.
+You can buy the battery-powered Ring Spotlight Cam for £199 in the UK, or $199 in the US.
+It’s available directly from Ring, but also from of Amazon, Argos and Best Buy.
 The price tag puts the Spotlight Cam at the top-end of the smart camera market, so it’ll really have to offer something unique to best the likes of the Reolink Argus 2 and Logi Circle 2.

 Ring’s Spotlight Cam is more compact than the Floodlight Cam and the Stick Up Cam, but don’t let the small form factor fool you – the 12.6 x 6.91 x 7.59 cm camera is packed full of smart security tech to protect your home.